brenthompson2/brenthompson2.github.io/_posts/projects/2017-11-26-awesome-check-in.markdown

 One of the key functions of the app is that it sends messages to the appropriate Awesome Inc team members via Slack.
 The [Slack API](https://api.slack.com) was super easy to use and allows for incredibly customizable messages.
 They even created a beautiful [Message Builder](https://api.slack.com/docs/messages/builder) that allows for live testing of different messages with attachments, buttons, and more.

-I created an in depth [blog post]({{ site.url }}/blog/integrating-slack) about the process of sending a message from the Awesome Check In app into Slack, but the process is quite simple.
+I created an in depth [blog post]({{ site.url }}/integrating-slack) about the process of sending a message from the Awesome Check In app into Slack.
 It basically revolves around creating a JSON object in the format specified by the API and sending it in an HTTP POST request.
-The intended receiver as well as all of the text, images, links, and attachments are included in the one JSON object.
-The only other part is setting up Incoming Webhooks as a Custom Integration within Slack itself.
+The JSON object includes the intended recipient as well as all of the text, images, links, and attachments for the message.
+The only other part is setting up Slack itself to accept Incoming Webhooks as a Custom Integration.

 ##### Idle Timer

 ![Idle Timer]({{ site.url }}/assets/img/project-images/awesome-checkin/checkin-idle.png)

-The most recent addition to the Awesome Check In app was the implementation of an Idle Timer.
-The application recognizes that it has been idling on the same page for 60 seconds.
-It then gives the user 10 seconds to choose to continue working on the forms before it automatically returns to the eye catching starting page.
+The most recent addition to the Awesome Check In app was the implementation of an Idle Timer that recognizes when it has been idling on the same page for 60 seconds.
+It then gives the user 10 seconds to choose to continue working on the forms before it automatically returns to the home page.

 A detailed blog post about implementing the timer has not yet been created as this feature is still under development.
 Getting it all working properly has been quite a process.
-Basically the timer is an injectable provider called timer where a new instance gets instantiated for every page and properly started/stopped/restarted when navigating between pages.
+Basically the timer is an injectable provider called timer where a new instance gets instantiated for every page and started/stopped/restarted when navigating between pages.
 The provider itself was based off the countdown timer by [Dave Shirman](http://www.codingandclimbing.co.uk/blog/ionic-2-simple-countdown-timer).
-The hardest part has been managing the different instances, and it still currently has a bug where pressing the back button does not stop the last timer.
-The two different solutions that are currently being worked on are only creating one instance of the timer and passing it between all of the pages or otherwise overwriting the back-button functionality to call a special function that pauses the timer.
-Both options are currently being tested, but in the meantime the bug does not cause any real issues and for the most part goes unnoticed.
+The hardest part has been managing the different instances, and it still currently has a bug that does not cause any real issues and for the most part goes unnoticed.
+Pressing the back button does not stop the last timer, and I am still testing two options for fixing the issue.
+One solution is to only create one instance of the timer and pass it between all of the pages while another fix is to manipulate the back-button functionality to also call a function on the page that pauses the timer.

+### Awesome Check In

+The app has been checking in guests to Awesome Inc for over a month now.
+However, it feels like there are always things that can be done to it.
+The next steps are to get the timer working perfect, get with the designer to make it look sharp, and possibly add the ability for the user to take and send a selfie within the message.

+Overall the app has been a lot of fun to build, and I have learned so much about web development.
+My biggest complaint is that the app runs pretty slow, which is a major drawback of using Ionic and its web-to-native hybrid mobile development technology.
+I look forward to developing in native code or, better yet, a future where all mobile manufacturers accepted some of the same programming languages.